Saturday, 12 August 2023 / Published in #1 CONCRETE WATERPROOFER, #1 REVIEWS

 Our testers were drawn to the natural finish of penetrating concrete sealers.
 We aren’t alone in that assessment, as many of our experts agree.
 A Concrete Decor article titled, “Use of Penetrating Sealers is on the Rise” published in January of 2017 states, “The decorative industry grew up on the “one size fits all” high-gloss sealer which was the go-to coating for decades.
 While high gloss is still widely used, low-gloss and natural finishes in the decorative concrete industry have been gaining momentum as homeowners, architects and designers seek more ecofriendly, green and natural-looking sealing options.”

-Aside from its appearance, penetrating concrete sealers offer greater durability and are less prone to water absorption and deicing salt damage than decorative coatings.
+Aside from its appearance, the best concrete sealer, such as penetrating concrete sealers, offers greater durability and is less prone to water absorption and deicing salt damage than decorative coatings.

 Ultimately you want a concrete sealer that provides water repellency to keep out any salts, mold/mildew, efflorescence and dirt, and will have a long life span.
 We found that in penetrating concrete sealers with a silane/siloxane chemistry.